swoyamrajbhandari/CSC-305-Graphics-C--code/README.md

-These are C++ code for Computer graphics assignments and problems./n Computer graphics: Image synthesis using ray tracing and rasterization (C++/CMake)
+These are C++ code for Computer graphics assignments and problems.\
+Computer graphics: Image synthesis using ray tracing and rasterization (C++/CMake)
 - Created images using ray tracing with parallel and perspective projections.
 - Implemented shadings such as shadows, reflection and Perlin noise to enrich images.